WCheng111/xinliugroup/content/home/welcome.md

 Our Group is a theoretical group focus in Topological Quantum Physics：

-1.**High-order Topological Insulator**：Topological insulator is a very beautiful find in condensed matter physics.
+1.**High-order Topological Insulator**：The Majorana zero model(MZM) can be find in high-order topological insulator.The MZM is a building block for topological quantum computation

-2.**Topological Quantum Computation**：Topological quantum computation can be used creat fault-tolerant quantum computing.
+2.**Topological Quantum Computation**：Topological quantum computation can be used to creat fault-tolerant quantum computing.We research how to use MZM to achieve it's braiding.